asteca/IMF/README.md

 system, and a large BP means it is most likely a binary system.

 The region shaded light red shows the BPs of the stars that were selected for the subsequent analysis.
-This selection is performed by:

-1. fixing the `binar_cut` parameter, which represent the probability value that separates single stars from binary systems.
+This selection is performed by fixing the `binar_cut` parameter, which represent the probability value that separates single stars from binary systems.
 Stars with BPs below this value will be considered single stars, and binary systems for stars above this value.
-2. fixing the `masses_type` parameter to either `single` or `binar`.
-Selecting the former means that the code will select stars with BPs *below* the `binar_cut` value, and consider all of them to be single systems.
-The latter on the other hand selects stars *above* the `binar_cut` value and considers all of them to be binary systems.

-For example, if you want to analyze the IMF of the sequence of single systems, you'd select something like:

-    binar_cut      = .5
-    masses_type    = single

-If you wanted to analyze the IMF of the most probable binary systems, you could
-select:

-    binar_cut      = .75
-    masses_type    = binar

 The black curve shows the *binary fraction* of the cluster for different values of the `binar_cut` parameter.
 It has a value of 1 for `binar_cut=0` (since all